 - a.
 Basic Filing Fees due at the time an application is formally received by the Commission for Regulated Activities.
-(Section 6)

-- (1) Basic Residential Filing Fee- \$150.00
+(Section 6) - (1) Basic Residential Filing Fee \$150.00

-- Plus, fee from section 19.5J

-- (2) Basic Residential Subdivision Filing Fee- \$150.00

-- Plus \$150.00 per parcel or lot that contains a "Regulated Activity,"

-- Plus, fee from section 19.5J

-- (3) Basic Commercial Filing Fee- \$300.00

-- Plus, fee from section 19.5J

-- (4) Basic Other Uses Filing Fee- \$100.00

-- Plus, fee from section 19.5J

-- (5) Basic Fee for Agent Approval or Extension of Activity Pursuant to Section 12-\$65.00

-- (6) Residential Uses with Minimal Impact- \$100.00

-- Plus, fee from section 19.5J
+Plus, fee from section 19.5J

+(2) Basic Residential Subdivision Filing Fee lot that contains a "Regulated Activity," Plus, fee from section 9.5J \$150.00 plus \$150.00 per parcel or (3) Basic Commercial Filing Fee Plus, fee from section 19.5J \$300.00 (4) Basic Other Uses Filing Fee Plus, fee from section 19.5J \$100.00 (5) Basic Fee for Agent Approval or Extension of Activity Pursuant to Section 12 \$65.00 (6) Residential uses with minimal impact Plus, fee from section 9.5J \$100.00

 The above fees cover the cost of processing the application, preliminary review of application and plans, initial inspection(s) of the site and meeting with the applicant or the applicant's agent.
-If an application requires additional review time and or monitoring by staff or consultants and these costs are in excess of the basic filing fee Section 19.5d and or

-Section 19.5e will be applied as part of the application fee.
+If an application requires additional review time and or monitoring by staff or consultants and these costs are in excess of the basic filing fee Section 19.5d and or Section19.5e will be applied as part of the application fee.
 This will allow the Town to transfer the actual costs of review and or monitoring directly to the applicant.
 An estimate of these costs will be provided to the applicant within 10 days of receipt of the application, any portion of the application fee in excess of the actual cost will be refunded to the applicant.

 - b.
-Application fee for regulated activity started without a permit-Double Regular Fee - Plus, fee from section 19.5J - c.
-Inspection for Non-compliance- \$50.00 per site inspection or per 1/2hr. - d.
+Application fee for regulated activity started without a permit- Double Regular Fee plus fee from section 19.5J. - c.
+Inspection for Non-compliance-\$50.00 per/site inspection or per 1/2hr. - d.
 Complex Application Fee.
 The Inland Wetlands Agency may charge an additional fee sufficient to cover the cost of reviewing and acting on complex applications.
 Such fee may include, but not be limited to, the cost of retaining experts to analyze, review, and report on issues requiring such experts.
 The Agency or the duly authorized agent shall estimate the complex application fee which shall be paid pursuant to section 19.1 of these regulations within 10 days of the applicant's receipt or notice of such estimate.
-Any portion of the complex application fee in excess of the actual cost shall be refunded to the applicant no later than 30 days after publication of the agency's decision - e.
-Additional Monitoring and Inspection Fees: - Wetlands Agent- \$35.00 per inspection or per 1⁄2 hour. - Engineer- \$85.00 per inspection or per 1⁄2 hour. - Environmental Consultant- \$85.00 per inspection or billed per hour at \$150 per hour.
+Any portion of the complex application fee in excess of' the actual cost shall be refunded to the applicant no later than 30 days after publication of the agency's decision - e.
+Additional Monitoring and Inspection Fees

+Wetlands Agent \$35.00 per inspection or per $^{1/2}$ hour Engineer \$85.00 per inspection or billed per part of an hour @\$ 150.00/hr.
+Environmental Consultant \$85.00 per inspection or billed per part of an hour @ \$150.00/hr.

-These fees along with approximate number and type of inspections will be determined at the time of filing, and/or assessed per inspection required to monitor the site after the permit is issued.
+These fees along with approximate number and type of inspections will be determined at the time of filing, and/or assessed per inspection required to monitor the site after the permit is issued